 Bibliography

 Navarra Houldin

-Project manager 2022–present.
+LEMDO project manager 2022–present.
 Textual remediator 2021–present.
-Navarra Houldin (they/them) completed their BA in History and Spanish at the University of Victoria in 2022.
-During their degree, they worked as a teaching assistant with the University of Victoriaʼs Department of Hispanic and Italian Studies.
+Navarra Houldin (they/them) completed their BA with a major in history and minor in Spanish at the University of Victoria in 2022.
 Their primary research was on gender and sexuality in early modern Europe and Latin America.
+They are continuing their education through an MA program in Gender and Social Justice Studies at the University of Alberta where they will specialize in Digital Humanities.

+Bibliography